 She started reading when she was three and never looked back, soon frequently falling asleep with a book under her cheek.
 At eleven, she discovered Night Mare by Piers Anthony and entered the world of grown-up fantasy fiction.
 As you can guess, it was all over from there.
-She started writing at fourteen, then met vampires as a teenager and the concept for what would become Adelheid (The Blood Rights Series) was soon born.
+She started writing at fourteen, then met vampires as a teenager and the concept for what would become Adelheid ( now the Blood Rights Series) was soon born.
 Mia Darien followed a few years later, and the books were released.

 However, K. B. is also a third-generation Trekkie.
 Somewhere in a vault at Paramount is a very angry letter written by her grandmother when Star Trek: The Original Series was cancelled, so sci-fi is in the blood too.
 Alongside a love of love, and an adoration for her first love of epic fantasy.
-All of these have blended together to create K. B. Thorne the sci-fi author, and Marie Johnston the romance author.
-She writes whatever stories demand her attention.

 These days, when she's not desperately trying to find time to write, she works as a freelance editor/cover artist/formatter and happily lives her unconventional life alongside her very own Named Man of the North and their mini-tank.
 (Who is, you know, their son.)